persuc/resume/README.md

 ## Deployment

-Deployed with Netlify to [persic.netlify.app](https://app.netlify.com/sites/persic/)
+Deployed with [Cloudflare Pages](https://pages.cloudflare.com/) as an SPA

 ## Recommended IDE Setup